Bark Beetles

 Understanding the beetle’s life cycle is important in stopping it, because the treatment depends on timing the cycle correctly.
 The image below shows the life cycle of the Mountain Pine Beetle, one of the four types of beetles infesting the trees in the Saltese area (which all have similar life cycles).
 There is additional information about all the different types of beetles at the bottom of this page.

-As you can see from the image, the time to treat is in the winter when the beetle is in the larva stage.
+As you can see from the image, the time to remove trees is in the winter when the beetle is in the larva stage.
 It is almost too late to treat once the beetle is an adult in the summer and infecting more trees.

 How to Get Rid of Bark Beetles